sparre/Black/README.md

 1. 'cyclomatic_complexity' - reports excessive cyclomatic complexities in the
    project sources.
 2. 'unused_units' - warns about units which aren't compiled.
+3. 'ahven' - unit tests.
+4. 'task_interfaces_and_extended_return' - testing for a bug in GNAT.

 Links